redhat-partner-tech/automated-smart-management/collections/ansible_collections/ansible/controller/README.md

  - Some return values (e.g., `credential_type`) have been removed.
 Use of `id` is recommended.
  - `tower_job_template` no longer supports the deprecated `extra_vars_path` parameter, please use `extra_vars` with the lookup plugin to replace this functionality.
  - The `notification_configuration` parameter of `tower_notification_template` has changed from a string to a dict.
 Please use the `lookup` plugin to read an existing file into a dict.
- - `tower_credential` no longer supports passing a file name to ssh_key_data.
+ - `tower_credential` no longer supports passing a file name to `ssh_key_data`.
  - The HipChat `notification_type` has been removed and can no longer be created using the `tower_notification_template` module.

 ## Licensing

-All content in this folder is licensed under the same license as Ansible, which is the same as license that applied before the split into an independent collection.
+All content in this folder is licensed under the same license as Ansible, which is the same as the license that applied before the split into an independent collection.